History of Berliner FC Dynamo (1989–2004): FC Berlin (1990)

 Frank Rohde signed with Hamburger SV, which had been looking for a replacement for the injured Dietmar Jakobs.
 Doll received many offers and initially began negotiations with Borussia Dortmund.
 However, Seeler was a fan of Doll.
 Frank Rohde told his contacts at Hamburger SV that Doll was interested, and soon Doll also signed with Hamburger SV.
 The transfer fee for Doll amounted to 2.3 million Deutsche Mark.
-The team lost 1-3 at home to 1.
-FC Lokomotive Leipzig on the 24th matchday, 8 May 1990.
-Just 1,400 spectators came to the Friedrich-Ludwig-Jahn-Sportpark for the match.
-FC Berlin eventually finished the 1989–90 Oberliga in fourth place and failed for the first time in a long time to qualify for a European tournament.
+After a 6–1 loss against SG Dynamo Dresden away on the 22nd matchday on 28 April 1990, FC Berlin was once again on fourth place in the league.
+Only 1,400 spectators came to the Friedrich-Ludwig-Jahn-Sportpark for the next home match, against 1.
+FC Lokomotive Leipzig on 24th matchday, 8 May 1990.
+The team lost the match 1-3.
+FC Berlin eventually finished the 1989–90 Oberliga in fourth place and failed for the first time in a long time to qualify for a UEFA competition.
 The average attendance fell sharply in 1990.
 From 7,271 in the autumn of 1989 it fell to only 3,383 in the spring of 1990.
 The team lost Doll and Rohde to Hamburger SV and Rainer Ernst to 1.
 FC Kaiserslautern after the season.

-Failed promotion (1990–1994)
+Failed promotion (1990–1992)

+The club elected a new presidium at the end of May 1990.
+Lawyer Dr. Klaus Janz was elected club president.
+Other members of the new presidium were Dr. Wolfgang Hösrich, Wolfgang Reusse and managing director (Geschäftsführer) Jürgen Bogs.
+The club was eventually legally reformed as the registered association (eingetragener Verein, e.
+V.) FC Berlin e.V. on 28 May 1990.